Bithomp/bithomp-tools/readme.md

 ## Credits

-Michael Raburn, for writing a post how to use this tools in offline mode: https://xrpcommunity.blog/bithomp-tools-using-offline-mode/
+https://twitter.com/mraburn, for writing a post how to use this tools in offline mode: https://xrpcommunity.blog/bithomp-tools-using-offline-mode/

+https://twitter.com/nixerffm, for testing and reporting issues on Escrow implementation.

 ## License